-The general rule is that you can make $200 in in a month before it affects the amount ODSP gives you.
+For a person with a disability, the general rule is that you can make $1000 in in a month before it affects the amount ODSP gives you.

-If you make more than $200 in net earnings in a month, ODSP gives you less assistance.
-They reduce your income support by an amount that equals half of the net earnings you make that are more than $200.
+If you make more than $1000 in net earnings in a month, ODSP gives you less assistance.
+They reduce your income support by an amount that equals 75% of the net earnings you make that are more than $1000.

 Rules that can increase the amount you get

 You might get to keep more of your assistance if: